"Boring" Stanley forges five ahead at Torrey Pines

 In pursuit of his first victory on the PGA Tour, the big-hitting 24-year-old fired a four-under-par 68 in dazzling sunshine on the challenging South Course at Torrey Pines.

-Stanley, a rookie on the U.S. circuit last year, used his power game and accurate approach play to record five birdies and a lone bogey as he posted an 18-under total of 198.
+Stanley, a rookie on the U.S. circuit last year who regularly drives the ball more than 320 yards, used his power game and accurate approach play to record five birdies and a lone bogey as he posted an 18-under total of 198.

 His 54-hole aggregate equalled the tournament record set by six-times champion Tiger Woods at Torrey Pines in 2008.

-"It was a good day," the bearded Stanley said greenside.
-"I stayed patient and I'm in a good place right now."
+"Another really good ball-striking day," the bearded Stanley told reporters.
+"I drove it pretty well and I only had one hiccup, I hit a five-iron (approach) long on 12.
+Other than that, I'm really pleased.

+"I'm really happy with where I'm at, but I still have to go out there tomorrow and just keep playing golf."

-Korean-American John Huh, competing in only his second PGA Tour event after earning his card at qualifying school in December, returned a 68 to share second place with American John Rollins (68).
+John Huh, competing in only his second PGA Tour event after earning his card at qualifying school in December, returned a 68 to share second place with fellow American John Rollins (68).

 South Korean Bae Sang-moon (72) was a further stroke back at 12-under, level with American Bill Haas, last year's FedExCup champion, who carded a 70.